GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    reporting dimensions of the plot when **-A** and **-V** are used, scaling the output plots via **-A+s**\ *width*\ [**u**][/\ *height*\ [**u**]], and **-Z** for removing the PostScript file on exit.
-In addition, we have added SVG as a new output format choice and now handle transparency even if non-PDF output formats are requested.
+In addition, we have added SVG as a new output vector graphics format and now handle transparency even if non-PDF output formats are requested.

 *  :doc:`pscontour` adds a **-Q**\ *cut* option like :doc:`grdcontour` and moved the old **-T**, **-Q** options for an index file to a new **-E** option.

 *  :doc:`pshistogram` added modifiers **-W**\ *width*\ [**+l**\ \|\ **h**\ \|\ **b**]
-   to allow formore control on what happens to points in the tails.
+   to allow for more control on what happens to points in the tails.

 *  :doc:`psimage` new uniform **-D** option to specify location of image.